One Stop Services Orientation

 Will I have access to a computer, a fax, and other tools?

-Career Center labs in New Haven, Meriden, Hamden and Middletown provide resume and cover letter paper, mailing services, postage, a fax machine, and copy machine, and internet access, at no charge.
+Career Centers provide resume and cover letter paper, mailing services, postage, a fax machine, and copy machine, and internet access, at no charge.

 What kinds of jobs are out there?

 We have access to job postings at all skill levels, from entry to managerial.
-Currently, the job market in the South Central CT region sees the most growth in health care, manufacturing, engineering and IT, and finance.
-See our Growth Sectors and Research & Resources areas for more information.
+Currently, the job market in the South Central CT region sees the most growth in health care, manufacturing, engineering and IT.
 Create an account at www.cthires.com to search jobs and allow employers to find you.
+Visit Growth Sectors for more information.

 Will you help me find a job?